Estimate Time5 min

 If you roll your savings into an IRA, or individual retirement account, consider that you will pay taxes on earnings and contributions when you make withdrawals from a traditional IRA, while earnings from a Roth IRA can be withdrawn federally tax-free and penalty-free provided that it's been 5 years since your first contribution.
 For a distribution to be considered qualified, the 5-year aging requirement has to be satisfied, and you must be age 59½ or older or meet one of several exemptions (disability, qualified first-time home purchase, or death among them).

 Many people might eliminate cashing out as a choice and consider it only if in need of money to pay immediate, essential expenses.
 The reason?
 Taxes and penalties can make cashing out enormously expensive.
 You'll owe income taxes on withdrawals from pre-tax contributions, any earnings and, when you take money out of a retirement account before age 59 1/2, there is typically an additional 10% penalty applied by the IRS.
-However, you can take penalty-free withdrawals if you leave your job at age 55 or older
+However, you can take penalty-free withdrawals if you leave your job, or are let go, in the year you turn 55 or older.

 Even if you are already over 59 1/2 and in retirement, and using your assets as retirement income, you may want to consider keeping your retirement savings in a tax-advantaged account.